Jay Overmeer: Glory

 Overmeer made his Glory debut against Jos van Belzen at Glory 80 on March 19, 2022.
 He won the fight by technical knockout, after thrice knocking van Belzen down in the second round.

 Overmeer faced Rodrigo Mineiro in his next Glory appearance, at Glory Rivals 1 on June 11, 2022.
 He won the fight by a first-round knockout, stopping Mineiro with a well-placed knee strike.

-Overmeer faced the former former Enfusion 80 kg champion Robin Ciric at Glory Rivals 3 on November 5, 2022.
+Overmeer faced the former Enfusion 80 kg champion Robin Ciric at Glory Rivals 3 on November 5, 2022.
 He won the fight by unanimous decision.

 Overmeer faced Jamie Bates at Glory 84 on March 11, 2023.
 He won the fight by a second-round technical knockout, after thrice knocking Bates down by the 2:42 minute mark of the round.

+Overmeer challenged Endy Semeleer for the Glory Welterweight Championship at Glory: Collision 5 on June 17, 2023.
+He lost the fight by unanimous decision.

+Overmeer faced Chico Kwasi at Glory: Collision 6 on November 4, 2023.
+He lost the fight by split decision.

+Overmeer faced Teodor Hristov at Glory 92 on May 18, 2024.
+He lost the fight by unanimous decision.

+Overmeer faced Ismail Ouzgni at Glory 94 on August 31, 2024.
+He won the fight by a second-round technical knockout.